-The Annual General Meeting approves the Orange Polska S.A.
-IFRS financial statements for 2023 which include:
+Orange Polska S.A.
+Management Board approves the Orange Polska S.A.
+IFRS separate financial statements for the 2023 financial year, which include:

-- 1) income statement for 2023 showing net income of PLN 782 million (in words: PLN seven hundred and eighty two million), - 2) statement of comprehensive income for 2023 showing total comprehensive income of PLN 454 million (in words: PLN four hundred and fifty four million), - 3) statement of financial position as at 31 December 2023, with the balance sheet total of PLN 25,500 million (in words: PLN twenty five billion five hundred million), - 4) statement of changes in equity for 2023 showing an increase in equity by PLN 12 million (in words: PLN twelve million), - 5) statement of cash flows for 2023 showing a decrease in cash and cash equivalents by PLN 193 million (in words: PLN one hundred and ninety three million), - 6) notes to the financial statements.
+- income statement for 2023 showing net income of PLN 782 million (in words: PLN seven hundred and eighty two million), - 2) statement of comprehensive income for 2023 showing total comprehensive income of PLN 454 million (in words: PLN four hundred and fifty four million). - statement of financial position as at 31 December 2023, with the balance sheet total of PLN 25,500 million (in words: PLN twenty five billion five hundred million), - statement of changes in equity for 2023 showing an increase in equity by PLN 12 million (in words: PLN twelve million), - statement of cash flows for 2023 showing a decrease in cash and cash equivalents by PLN 193 million (in words: PLN one hundred and ninety three million), - 6) notes to the financial statements.